magento/devdocs/guides/v2.3/magento-functional-testing-framework/2.0/merging.md

 ## General

 Merging operates on XML tag level.

-Merging is triggered by our parser when there are two (or more) entities with the same name.
+It is triggered by our parser when there are two (or more) entities with the same name.
-Therefore, your change file must have the same file name and the same attribute `name`  as it's target object to be changed.
+Therefore, your change file (file with changes) must have the same file name and the same attribute `name`  as its base file (target object to be changed).

 ### Deletion